The SBS Board of Directors

 Ft.
 Lauderdale, FL

 Elly du Pré has been in the field of serving people who are blind or visually impaired for over forty-five years.
 She read a book at the age of 12 - a monthly Children's Book Club selection called Follow My Leader - and it inspired her in the direction of this career.
 She has been an Orientation & Mobility specialist (before ACVREP), has taught computer access technology and was the executive director of Lighthouse of Broward where she built a staff of certified professionals.
-Currently she is the executive director of Florida Agencies Serving the Blind, a consortium of 17 agencies, all of whom emphasize hiring ACVREP certified professionals, and strive to ensure that all Florida counties and all ages have access to much needed services.
+Elly then became the Executive Director of Florisa ASB whose members included all of the agencies in Florida provide direct consumer services.
+Currently she is the Manager of the AERBVI Accreditation program that Accredits the university educational programs training the professionals to provice services to individuals who are blind or low vsion and the agencies that provide direct services to individuals with vision loss.

 Dr. du Pré graduated with a BA in History from Denison University in Ohio, an M.Ed. in Peripatology (O&M) from Boston College, and a DPA in Public Administration from Nova Southeastern University in Fort Lauderdale, FL.